xieyuheng/inner/persons/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   is used as a proposition in "A is necessary is true." where "_ is necessary" denotes a logical operation.

-- Xie: The following definition of judgement is famous.
+- Xie: The following definition of judgement is very famous.
+  - For example, it is used in Dan and David's book "The Little Typer".

 Now, the question, What is a judgement? is no small question, because the notion of judgement is just about the first of all the notions of logic,